 Emotional Brain’s research program has revealed that, although women with the same diagnosis of Female Sexual Interest/Arousal Disorder (FSIAD) may share similar symptoms, these symptoms may be caused by different factors.

 Lybridos* has been developed for women with FSIAD whose sexual response is overly inhibited, for instance due to negative associations with sex.
-It enhances sexual motivation, as does Lybrido, but also counters inhibitory mechanisms in the prefrontal cortex of the brain.
+It enhances sexual motivation, as does Lybrido, but also dampens inhibitory mechanisms in the prefrontal cortex of the brain.

 Both drugs can be taken ‘on demand’ and help to increase central sexual motivation about 3 to 6 hours after intake.